litebito/netbox-ipam-scanner/README.md

 ### Prerequisites
 - NetBox 4.2.5+ (script developed and tested from 4.2.5 and later) on a linux server
 - Python 3.12+ (script developed and tested with Python 3.12, it may need some adaptation for 3.10 and 3.11)
-- nmap installed
+- Nmap installed
-- the OUI database in JSON format from https://maclookup.app
+- The OUI database in JSON format from https://maclookup.app
-- a NetBox API token with the correct permissions
+- A NetBox API token with the correct permissions
+- The script requires that online/active hosts are pingable (I'll try to add other scan options later)

 ## 1. What does the NetBox IPAM scanner do